reactjs/rfcs/text/0000-custom-events.md

 # Summary

 This RFC proposes adding a utility to dispatch custom events in components.
-The RFC only includes a proposal for a utility function called `dispatchCustomEvent`: a utility that introduces some standards for emitting custom events from components.
+The RFC includes a proposal for a utility function called `dispatchCustomEvent`: a utility that introduces some standards for emitting custom events from components, as well as a hook (potentially named `useEventTargetImperativeHandle`) to create bound versions of the `dispatchCustomEvent` function, to emit custom events that expose an imperative API.

 # Basic example